top of page

 - a play by Tony D Triggs

-Like the poem, The Fire of Love draws on Kempe’s autobiographical Book but instead of a ‘scatty’ Margery Kempe it depicts a woman either self-possessed or possessed by her visions, and these are acted out at length.
+Like the poem, The Fire of Love draws on Kempe’s autobiographical Book but replaces the poem's ‘scatty’ Kempe with Kempe the visionary.
 Thus as midwife at Jesus’ nativity she’s focussed, efficient and professional, telling the teenage mother ‘the Lord need a wider way than that.
 Tha’s no more’n a keyhole!’ but making her ‘a nice hot drink’ straight after the birth.

 In the poem it's Margery's mind that's chaotic; in the play it is John's.

-Sculpture of Margery Kempe (head only) as imagined in middle age.
+Sculptured head of Norfolk's medieval autobiographer Margery Kempe as imagined in middle age.

 For thy great pain have mercy on my little pain